+Meals Provided: Breakfast

 DAY 12 - A free day in Kathmandu

-Today there is an opportunity to take an optional excursion to the Newari town of Bhaktapur in the eastern corner of the Kathmandu Valley, Also know as Bhadgaun or the City of the Devotees, Bhaktapur evokes the feel of a medieval village, a snapshot of a time when the city lay along the prosperous trade routes between Tibet, China and India.
+Today there is an opportunity to take an optional excursion to the Newari town of Bhaktapur in the eastern corner of the Kathmandu Valley.
+Also know as Bhadgaun or the City of the Devotees, Bhaktapur evokes the feel of a medieval village, a snapshot of a time when the city lay along the prosperous trade routes between Tibet, China and India.
 The ancient centre of the town is a dazzling collection of temples, palaces and monasteries that has earned it a place on the UNESCO list of World Heritage Sites.
+Other places to visit include the Swayambunath stupa, perched on a hilltop and also known as the 'monkey temple' because of its resident group of very inquisitive primates and nearby Patan, whose Durbar Square has the finest collection of temples and palaces in the entire country.

+Meals Provided: Breakfast

 DAY 13 - Trip ends in Kathmandu

 Our trip ends this morning after breakfast.

-Walking and Trekking information
+Meals Provided: Breakfast Walking and Trekking information

 Walking grade

 Moderate

 Trek details

-We trek for 4 days for an average of 4 to 6 hours a day.
+Trek on 4 days for between 2 to 6 hours.
+The route follows well-maintained but often rocky and uneven village footpaths with occasional sections of stone steps.
 We reach an altitude of 2600m and have graded this trip as Moderate.

 Max walking altitude (m)

+2600
-Why book this trip

-10 Reasons to trek Nepal with Explore - Local knowledge: Over 30 years of experience in organising treks in Nepal and long established network of local partners throughout the country - Our trek leaders in Nepal are consistently voted among the best Explore leaders anywhere in the world - Our trekking ascent rates are carefully planned to be safe and fall within Wilderness Medicine Society (WMS) guidelines - All our trek leaders are qualified in first aid and specially trained to recognise and deal with Altitude Sickness - We carry a Portable Altitude Chamber (PAC) on treks above 3000 metres - On treks into extremely remote areas we carry a satellite phone for emergency use - We support our trek crew by following the guidelines of the International Porter Protection Group (www.ippg.net) - All our $trekking\ staff, from\ trek\ leaders\ to\ guides, porters\ and\ cooks, are\ Nepali-revenues$ from our treks benefit the local people - All meals are included on camping and teahouse based treks making them excellent value for money - FREE Explore kitbag.
-If you trek with us in Nepal you will receive a free Explore kitbag when you arrive in Kathmandu
+Trek Nepal top Trek Nepal Trekking Top - Click here to order Why book this trip 10 Reasons to trek Nepal with Explore - Local knowledge: Over 30 years of experience in organising treks in Nepal and long established network of local partners throughout the country - Our trek leaders in Nepal are consistently voted among the best Explore leaders anywhere in the world - Our trekking ascent rates are carefully planned to be safe and fall within Wilderness Medicine Society (WMS) guidelines - All our trek leaders are qualified in first aid and specially trained to recognise and deal with Altitude Sickness - We carry a Portable Altitude Chamber (PAC) on treks above 3000 metres - On treks into extremely remote areas we carry a satellite phone for emergency use - We support our trek crew by following the guidelines of the International Porter Protection Group (www.ippg.net) - All our trekking staff, from trek leaders to guides, porters and cooks, are Nepali revenues from our treks benefit the local people - All meals are included on camping and teahouse based treks making them excellent value for money - FREE Explore kitbag.
+If you trek with us in Nepal you will receive a free Explore kitbag when you arrive in Kathmandu What's included?

-What's included?

 Included meals

-Breakfast: 12 Lunch: 7 Dinner: 5
+Breakfast: 12 Lunch: 7

-Transport
+Dinner: 5

-Bus 4WD
+Transport Bus 4WD

 Trip staff

 Explore Tour Leader

 Driver(s)

 Naturalist(s)

 Porter(s)